cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 }
 ```

 Since the RPC Companion stores the information in a relational database, there are opportunities to better structure and normalize the data.
-Here is the schema definition for a table to persist a normalized `ResultBlock` data structure in the database (Postgresql)
+Here is the schema definition for a table to persist a normalized `ResultBlock` data structure in the database (PostgreSQL)

 ```sql
 -- Table: comet.result_block